 There is a wide variety of fauna and flora, birdlife, insects and game to see at Chitwa.
 Chitwa Chitwa is highly acclaimed for its excellent game viewing and we boast some of the best opportunities to meet Africa’s Big 5, either in a game vehicle or on foot – that is the buffalo, elephant, rhino, leopard and lion, as well as other the wildlife who share the rugged bushveld with the Big 5 – such as the elusive wild dog, cheetah, giraffe, hippo, zebra and antelope.

 Chitwa Chitwa offers a range of exciting activities.
 Go on safari game drives, bush walks with your ranger, receive pampering treatments in the Spa, take a dip in the the rim-flow swimming pool or work out in the gym.
-Relax in the library with a book from our selection, play boardgames, or enjoy delicious meals and drinks on the deck, in the boma or in the dining room and bar area.
-Go on a cultural village excursion to Dixie, a small village situated close to the entrance of the Sabi Sand.
+Relax in the library with a book from our selection, play boardgames, or enjoy delicious meals and stops like our Pizza truck and bush breakfasts, and drinks on the deck, in the boma or in the dining room and bar area.
+Go on a cultural village excursion to Dixie, a small village situated close to the entrance of the Sabi Sand

 There are no rules when it comes to tipping.
 It is, however, customary to tip in South Africa, if you are satisfied with the service you have received.
 Most guests leave a tip for both the ranger and tracker after their safari.
 As a guideline, you can plan to give the local equivalent of about USD 15 pp per day to the ranger and not much less to the tracker and an additional tip of about USD 50 for the general staff would be sufficient for a couple staying 3 nights.